webdevops/php-docker-boilerplate/README.md

 - maybe more later...

 This Docker boilerplate based on the best practises and don't use too much magic.
-Configuration of each docker container is availabe in the docker/ directory - feel free to customize.
+Configuration of each docker container is available in the `docker/` directory - feel free to customize.

 This boilerplate can also be used for any other web project eg. Symfony, Magento and more.
 Just customize the makefile for your needs